echogarden-project/echogarden/docs/Tasklist.md

 * `phonemize-text`
 * `normalize-text`
 * `remove-nonspeech`
-* `speak-youtube`: To speak the transcript of a YouTube video
+* `speak-youtube`: To speak the subtitles of a YouTube video

 ### API
 * Option to control logging verbosity